 - Value as a percent of net assets

-- (2)

 - Preferred and common stock, warrants, and equity interests are generally non-income producing.

-Gross unrealized appreciation, gross unrealized depreciation, and net appreciation totaled \$4,919,518, \$1,632,232 and \$3,287,286, respectively.
+Gross unrealized appreciation, gross unrealized depreciation, and net appreciation for federal income tax purposes totaled \$18,555, \$8,033 and \$10,522, respectively.

-Except for warrants in three publicly traded companies, all investments are restricted at December 31, 2006 and were valued at fair value as determined in good faith by the Board of Directors.
-No unrestricted securities of the - same issuer are outstanding.
-The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies.

-Debt and warrant investments of this portfolio company have been pledged as collateral under the Citigroup Facility.
-Citigroup has an equity participation right on unrealized gains in the related equity investments was approximately \$377,000 at December 31, 2006 and is included in accrued liabilities and reduces the unrealized gain recognized by the Company at December 31, 2006. - Non-U.S. company or the company's principal place of business is outside the United States.
+Except for warrants in ten publicly traded companies and common stock in four publicly traded companies, all investments are restricted at December 31, 2007 and were valued at fair value as determined in good faith by the Board of Directors.
+No unrestricted securities of the same issuer are outstanding.
+The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies. - Debt and warrant investments of this portfolio company have been pledged as collateral under the Credit Facility.
+Citigroup has an equity participation right on loans collateralized under the Credit Facility.
+The value of their participation right on unrealized gains in the related equity investments was approximately \$690,000 at December 31, 2007 and is included in accrued liabilities and reduces the unrealized gain recognized by the Company at December 31, 2007. - Non-U.S. company or the company's principal place of business is outside the United States.